grunwaldlab/Population_Genetics_in_R/README.md

 knowledge of programming in R, the user is expected to install R and all packages required for this primer.

+We recently revised the primer substantially to include population genomic data, that is VCF data resulting from high-throughput sequencing of populations of either whole or reduced representation genomes.

 Please note that this primer is still being written and will be changing as we continue writing it.
 Please provide us feedback on any errors you might find or suggestions for improvement.
 The primer is currently published